AdobeDocs/experience-manager-brand-portal.en/help/using/accelerated-download.md

 ![](assets/aspera-preferences.png)

-Also, the Aspera Connect client can be marked to automatically start on system startup so that the connect client is running and available for the download to begin faster.
+Also, the Aspera Connect client can be marked so that it automatically starts on system startup.
+And, the Connect client runs and is available for the download to begin faster.

 ![](assets/aspera-automaticallylaunch.png)